evanfloden/nf-module-demo/modules/readMapping/README.md

 See each component page for the default command line parameters and arguments.

-To change command line options you can provide a configuration, for example:
+To change the default command line options you can provide a configuration, for example:

     readMapping config {
         kallisto {